Providing Construction Safety Glasses for Maximum Eye Protection

 - Thermal or radiation burns that occur while welding

-- Spending extended periods of time working at a computer
+- Spending extended periods working at a computer

 OSHA requires workers to wear eye and face personal protective equipment (PPE) under two conditions.
 One is when eye safety hazards exist on a jobsite.
 The other is when it is likely that wearing goggles for construction could prevent an injury.